Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Inland logistics comprises the transportation of goods from the hinterland to the port or from the port to the hinterland via barge, rail, truck, or pipeline.
 Port authorities can play a role in the following GSCM areas:

-• Stimulate a modal shift and implement multimodal transport solutions through pricing (taxes and incentives), regulation on emission standards, information to users, a liberalization of freight markets, and infrastructure investments to make specific transport modes more attractive.
+- Stimulate a modal shift and implement multimodal transport solutions through pricing (taxes and incentives), regulation of emission standards, provision of information to users, liberalization of freight markets, and infrastructure investments to make specific transport modes more attractive.

-• Implement cargo bundling strategies where port users can combine cargo into bigger loads.
+- Implement cargo bundling strategies that allow port users to combine cargo into larger loads.

-• Support the transition to a greener energy input for transport by imposing minimum emissions standards on vehicles entering the port area (e.g. the Clean Truck Program, part of the San Pedro Bay Ports Clean Air Action Plan) and giving incentives for the use of low-emission vehicles, including electric vehicles.
+- Support the transition to a greener energy input for transport by imposing minimum emissions standards on vehicles entering the port area and giving incentives for the use of low-emission vehicles, including electric vehicles.

-• Implement pricing mechanisms and other instruments to make fleets greener or to spread traffic in time and space.
-These include appointment systems, peak pricing, or extended (night) opening hours of terminals.
+- Implement pricing mechanisms and other instruments to make fleets greener or to spread traffic in time and space.
+These include appointment systems, peak pricing, or extended (night) terminal opening hours.

 D. Seaports and the circular economy